gokceyagmurbudak/UrbanSprawlExploreR/README.md

 ### For Free Users:

-Please change the variables for your useage;
+Please change the variables for your usage;

 ```
 url <- "https://glad.umd.edu/users/Potapov/GLCLUC2020/Built-up_change_2000_2020/"